Food Safety Food Safety Management

 Approved courses, like Trust20’s online-only program, should cover six major topics, including:

-All About Food Handler Training in Ohio
+All about Food Handler Training in Ohio

 First things first, the ODH does not require food workers in Ohio to have Food Handler Certificates.
 It is always a good idea to check with your local health department to ensure your county, city, or town does not have its own requirements.